New to Bitbucket Cloud? Check out our get started guides for new users.

 pip install semversioner

-2. When you are developing, the changes you are integrating to master will need one or more changeset files.
+2. When you are developing, the changes you are integrating to main will need one or more changeset files.
 Use semversioner to generate the changeset.

 semversioner add-change --type patch --description "Fix security vulnerability."